[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 systemPrompt Instructions

-tools Available tools (Gateway / MCP / Browser / Code Interpreter, etc.)
+tools Available tools (Gateway / MCP / Browser / Code Interpreter etc.)

 Execution Environment

-Behind the harness, each session gets its own micro VM:
+Behind the harness, each session gets its own micro VM.

 Rather than explaining further, let's try it out!

-First Look in the Console
+First Look via Console

 CleanShot 2026-04-23 at 08.38.14@2x